sumnerevans/sumnerevans.com/content/posts/travel/2024-fosdem/bruges/index.md

   - Belgium
 description: |
   Today I took the train to Bruges, a beautiful city near the Belgian coast.
-draft: true
+image: ./images/bruges-8.jpg
 ---

-Today I went to Bruges, a beautiful city near the Belgian coast.
+Today I went to Bruges, a beautiful city near the Belgian Atlantic coast.
 I woke up a bit late (I still haven't really adjusted to the CEST timezone), but I managed to get to Bruges by around 11 in the morning.
 I enjoy trains, and I got to take the train from Bruxeles-Midi through Ghent and on to Bruges.

 I'd skipped breakfast, so by the time I arrived in the city centre, I was hungry and went to a restaurant called